I wrote this for my practice, but I’ve been coming into quite a bit of contact with many psychic and tarot novitiates who may find this helpful.

 - You must never be surprised or shocked by the humanity of your client.
 When you validate something for a client, it can touch them deeply, and sessions can often be quite soul-bearing for your patron.
 You will learn secrets about people that might be shocking to you because you lack experience with the situation.
 Unless they have put another in danger or harmed them, you must refrain from showing a repulsed, shocked or otherwise negative energy.
 Withhold your judgment.
 Your ignorance of their situation should not make your client feel uncomfortable.
 They have turned to you for guidance.

 - Your client’s information is private.
 Not only should your client’s personal information (like email, phone, payment info) be kept private but also the details of their readings.
 Your patrons should be able to trust you, especially since you will have access to some pretty deep information about them, maybe even very personal secrets.
-Obvious things like murder should be immediately shared with authorities (though I doubt many murderers wish to come within 5 feet of a psychic), but you should never share their stories with friends, family or other associates.
+Obvious things like murder should be immediately shared with authorities (though I doubt many murderers wish to come within 5 feet of a psychic).
+You should never share client’s names with their stories to friends, family, or other associates.
 Your clients trust you, and you need to uphold that trust.

 - Never tell a client which choice to make.
 The cards and the messages you receive will often relay the energy the person is working with, and they always have free will.
 While you may want to offer a specific answer to a specific question, your role is to advise and counsel, not to choose on behalf of your patron.
 This is a very fine line to walk, and it should be practiced and mastered before offering regular readings.